itzmk06/itzmk06/README.md

 - 🔭 I’m currently working on [**NexLab**](https://github.com/itzmk06/NexLabs)
 - 🌱 I’m currently learning **Next.js, Machine Learning, and DSA**
+- NOTE:- Most of the repo's are experiments and most of major colab projects are private ;)
 ---

 ### 🌐 Connect with me: